MyTB444/2D-Platformer-Final-Year-Project/diary.md

 -06/11/2024
 I have found some simple pixel assets that I can work on.
 I will customize those assets to create my own unique maps and characters also to create unique animations.
 For now i have creatd a demo map with some little items, and a simple character.
 I will start implementing the essential behaviors.

+-07/11/2024
+I have created a demo map with 2 objects.
+Also, a simple character called jack.
+I will be approaching everything modularly.
+In this demo map, i will implement all the behaviors on jack, behaviors which I will be able to use on different characters.
+The environmental behaviors should be modular as well.
+Meaning, adding new maps should not require any additional hard coding.
+October was a speed learning month for me.
+It is finally time to start utilizing the skills that I have acquired to build the game that I dream of!